joseeden/All-Things-Docker-and-Kubernetes/pages/05-Exams/001-Exam-tips.md

 ### Checkin process:

 - ID check and camera scan
-- clean your testing area
+- Clean your testing area
-- one monitor
+- One monitor
-- don't stress
+- Don't stress

 ### Moved to remote desktop environment in June 2022:

 - XFCE, Firefox
-- expect some lag
+- Expect some lag
-- multiple terminals and browser tabs allowed
+- Multiple terminals and browser tabs allowed
-- keyboard layout preserved
+- Keyboard layout preserved

 ### Copy/paste:

-- right click menu
+- Right click menu
-- ctrl-shift-(c|v)
+- Ctrl-shift-(c|v)
-- one-click copy from instructions (recommended to avoid typos)
+- One-click copy from instructions (recommended to avoid typos)
-- copying from firefox will trigger a warning (and maybe miss a character)
+- Copying from firefox will trigger a warning (and maybe miss a character)

 ### Terminal: